 Connie was preceded in death by her parents, brother, husband, and had six miscarriages.
 She is survived by her daughter, Barbara Wright, and beloved grandsons, Michael, Matthew, and Nathaniel Wright.
 After Connie’s mother died, her father remarried, and Connie has a sister, Lori Lunt (Randolph).

 Connie’s family has a great deal of gratitude to the staff at Lighthouse Hospice and Grace Assisted Living on State Street for the great care, love, patience, and compassion shown Connie.
 You made a tremendous difference in her life.
 She loved the extra efforts you gave in her care, as there was always a certain way she liked things done.
 Thank you to all of her friends who did so much for her through the years.

 Connie’s memorial will be held on Saturday, November 2, 2019, at 1:00 pm., at West Meadow Estates Clubhouse, 120 Driftwood Rd, Boise, ID 83713.
 She loved living in her home there, and she missed it when she needed to go to assisted living.
 Family invites you to attend this celebration of her life.
-Desserts will be served after the celebration, as Connie would always eat dessert, even if she did not want to eat a meal.To send flowers to the family of Connie Pharaoh, please visit Tribute Store
+Desserts will be served after the celebration, as Connie would always eat dessert, even if she did not want to eat a meal.To send flowers to the family or plant a tree in memory of Connie Pharaoh, please visit Tribute Store